UlyssesWu/SpySatellite/README.md

 2. The strong name of satellite assemblies is not strictly checked.
 A modified satellite assembly can still be loaded.
 3. Satellite assemblies can be provided by a 3rd party - such as translators or plugin makers.
 With this technique, they can add license check or malicious code into the main program.

+## Thanks
+The SpySatellite technique is inspired by the Resx Plugin of [ysoserial.net](https://github.com/pwntester/ysoserial.net).

 ---

 by Ulysses (wdwxy12345@gmail.com)